-Amanda Maddox, assistant curator in the

-Department of Photographs at the J. Paul

-Getty Museum, curated the exhibition.
-Maddox points to Ishiuchi's intent to use photography as a vehicle to transform memories or

-themes with negative connotations of war,

-death, scars, fear into positive, even beauti-
+Amanda Maddox, assistant curator in the Department of Photographs at the J. Paul Getty Museum, curated the exhibition.
+Maddox points to Ishiuchi's intent to use photography as a vehicle to transform memories or themes with negative connotations of war, death, scars, fear into positive, even beautiful images.

-"Recognition that this approach informs

-her choice of subject and the emotional contents of her photographs makes the work that
+"Recognition that this approach informs her choice of subject and the emotional contents of her photographs makes the work that much more powerful," said Maddox.

-Ishiuchi's first major series, "Yokosuka

-Story," focuses on the "effect of America

-in Japan, Japan in America."
-The disturbing

-byproduct and symbol of war and occupation is an American naval base in Yokosuka.
+Ishiuchi's first major series, "Yokosuka Story," focuses on the "effect of America in Japan, Japan in America."
+The disturbing byproduct and symbol of war and occupation is an American naval base in Yokosuka.